Kingston257/Kingston257/README.md

 ### About Me

-I'm an aspiring Data Scientist, enthusiastic about Machine Learning concepts and AI capabilities.
+- I'm into Data Science, interested in Machine Learning and Artificial Intelligence.
-I have a background in Computer Engineering.
-I have 3+ years of work experience, in which I have been engaged in the application of data principles to drive key business decisions across diverse fields, thus my passion for data analytics.
+- I have a background in Computer Engineering.
+- I have 3+ years of work experience, in which I have been engaged in the application of data principles to drive key business decisions across diverse fields, thus my passion for data analytics.

-Currently, I work as a Mech.
+- Currently, I work as a Mech.
 Maintenance Technician in the Energy industry, inculcating logical problem-solving processes and solutions, and an adaptive learning capacity with rigour and team work to deliver optimal production efficiency by ensuring equipment functionality.
 - 👯 I aim to contribute to Data Science projects.
 - 🔭 I’m open to work opportunities.
 - ⚡ Fun fact: Smiles way too much 😊